 TWO TOP DESTINIES IN ONE – 10 SPECTACULAR DAYS!

-MAY 18: Transfer out to Lago Agrio.
-Your Cuyabeno National Park rainforest adventure starts in Lago Agrio, where our driver will pick you up.
+Day 2: Transfer out to Lago Agrio.
+Your Cuyabeno Wildlife Reserve adventure starts in Lago Agrio, where our driver will pick you up.
 A fascinating drive will take you to the northeastern part of the Sucumbios province, while we pass by beautiful rivers and small villages going deeper into the rainforest.

 When you arrive at “El Puente” (the bridge), we will have lunch before we continue our way to Tapir lodge crossing down the river by canoe.
 This part of the trip will give you a taste of the flora and fauna that Cuyabeno has to offer.
 We will ensure that you and your luggage stay dry during the river ride.